Øivind Wilhelmsen

 Welcome to my research group

 I am a Professor at the Department of Chemistry at NTNU and responsible for the Thermodynamics group.
-I am also one of the PIs of the Norwegian Centre of Excellence for research on porous media, Porelab, and work part time as a senior research scientist at SINTEF Energy Research.
+I am also one of the PIs of the Norwegian Centre of Excellence for research on porous media, Porelab.

 spinodal